miyosuda/TensorFlowAndroidDemo/jni-build/jni/include/tensorflow/g3doc/api_docs/python/train.md

 Creates a new ExponentialMovingAverage object.

-The `Apply()` method has to be called to create shadow variables and add ops to maintain moving averages.
+The `apply()` method has to be called to create shadow variables and add ops to maintain moving averages.

 The optional `num_updates` parameter allows one to tweak the decay rate